hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 for name in favorite_languages:
     print(name.title())
 ```
-The reason using keys() is to allow the code to be more reable and comprehensive
+The reason using `keys()` is to allow the code to be more readable and comprehensive
 ```python
 friends = ['phil','sarah']
 for name in favorite_languages.keys():